Gasworks plants,

 intellectual topics discussed by Stephen and Bloom "the

-influence of gaslight or the light of arc and glowlamps on
+influence of gaslight or the light of arc

-the growth of adjoining paraheliotropic trees."
+and glowlamps on the growth of adjoining paraheliotropic

-The inconsequentiality of this discussion, presumably
+growing near them.
+The inconsequentiality of this discussion,

-or disagreement:
+themselves in agreement or disagreement:

 Was there one point